What are trigger point injections?

 Your doctor first locates a trigger point by pressing around the painful area.
 This may cause your muscle to hurt or twitch.
-This tells the doctor that he or she has found the spot to do the injection.
+This tells the doctor that it's the right spot to do the injection.

 The area is cleaned.
 Your doctor then injects the medicine into the trigger point.
-He or she may inject the medicine in more than one direction within the trigger point.
+The doctor may inject the medicine in more than one direction within the trigger point.
 The doctor may change direction without removing the needle.

 If you have more than one trigger point in the muscle, your doctor may repeat the process.

 Your doctor may stretch the area to help the muscle relax.
-He or she may also show you how to move and stretch the muscle yourself.
+You may be shown how to move and stretch the muscle yourself.

 The procedure takes about 10 to 30 minutes.
 How long it takes depends on how many trigger points are treated.
-But an injection itself takes only a few moments.
+But the injection itself takes only a few moments.